diefenbach/django-lfs/docs/user/management/utils/index.rst

 Utils
 =====

-This section descibes the management interfaces of the ``Utils`` menu:
+This section describes the management interfaces of the ``Utils`` menu:

 Overview
 ========